stevefox/udacity-cs373-ai-robotics/README.md

 3. Particle Filters: Particle filters are a multi-modal technique for estimating a continuously valued variable.
 It is one of the most powerful observer algorithms and is incredibly simple to implement.
 Professor Thrun attributes this to his tenure at Stanford.

 4. Search: Find a path from point A to point B. We would like this to be optimal in some sense.
 In this course, we implement Breadth-first-search for a 2D grid.
 We then modify it to use a heuristic (in this case, L1 distance between grid location and the goal).
-Professor Thrun points out in the lecture that the heuristic used in his self-driving cars use the Euclidean Distance as the heuristic, which is the L2 distance.
+Professor Thrun points out in the lecture that choosing a good heuristic for A* is a deep question.
+Another approach to path planning is Dynamic Programming, which computes a directional policy grid for every point in the map.
+The Dynamic Programming method (i.e., compute everything approach) requires a lot more computation.